 This is an ideal to live by!

+Chivalry as a lifestyle.
 It is something one is meant to embrace wholeheartedly and live out in action.
-It is a code a man clings to, despite his inclinations to the contrary, because he believes it right.
-Just keeping the code consistently requires self-sacrifice in itself.
+It is a code we cling to, despite inclinations to the contrary, because we believe it right.
+Just keeping the code consistently requires self-sacrifice.
 But each Command teaches sacrificial living in its own way.

 The First Commandment teaches that we ought to serve God more than anything else in life.
 We are to be devoted to Christ, to be zealous for Him.
 A chivalrous man now will say, along with the 13th century knight in the Gesta Romanorum, “If we maintain and cherish Christ by works of love and piety, the world indeed will abhor us- but better is it to be at enmity with the world than forego an inheritance in heaven.”[i]